What does antibiotic resistance have to do with me?

 Antibiotic resistance increases health costs

 Infections due to antibiotic-resistant bacteria are among the most difficult to treat, and in rare cases they are not treatable at all, which is why expressions such as ‘super-bugs’ have been bandied about.
-Some of these resistant bacteria – fortunately not all of them – are more virulent or more toxic for the human body, and therefore more likely to produce serious disease.
+Some of these resistant bacteria – fortunately not all of them – are more virulent for the human body – this means they are more likely to cause serious disease.

 Infections caused by resistant bacteria are associated with increased mortality and lower quality of life, because treatment is more difficult, often lasts longer, and is more expensive.
 To treat such resistant infections, it is often necessary to resort to other classes of antibiotics, which are more expensive and may have more side effects or may need to be injected directly into the bloodstream.